mkaz/libro/readme.md

 # Libro

-📚 Libro: A simple command-line tool to track your reading history, with your data stored locally in a SQLite database.
+📚 Libro: A terminal-based tool to track your reading history, with your data stored locally in a SQLite database.

 ## Core Concepts